qmk/qmk_firmware/docs/features/combo.md

 #### Combo reference layers by layer.

-If not using `COMBO_ONLY_FROM_LAYER` it is possible to specify a combo reference layer for any layer using the `combo_ref_from_layer` hook.
+If not using `COMBO_ONLY_FROM_LAYER`, it is possible to specify a combo reference layer for any layer using the `combo_ref_from_layer` hook.
 The combo macros automatically create this function from the `COMBO_REF_LAYER()` entries given.

-This function returns the assigned reference layer for the current layer. if there is no match, it returns the  default reference layer if set, or the current layer otherwise.
-A default layer can be set with `DEFAULT_REF_LAYER(_MY_COMBO_REF_LAYER)`
+This function returns the assigned reference layer for the current layer.
+If there is no match, it returns the default reference layer if set, and the current layer otherwise.
+A default layer can be set with `DEFAULT_REF_LAYER(_MY_COMBO_REF_LAYER)`.

 If not set, the default reference layer selection from the automatically generated `combo-ref-from-layer()` will be the current layer.

-The following `combo_ref_from_layer` function will give a reference layer of _QWERTY for the _DVORAK layer and will give the _NAV layer as a reference to it's self.
+The following `combo_ref_from_layer` function will give a reference layer of _QWERTY for the _DVORAK layer and will give the _NAV layer as a reference to its self.
 All other layers will have the default for their combo reference layer.
 If the default is not set, all other layers will reference themselves.